MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/vue-files.md

 ---
 title: Vue files
-description How to a structure and write a `.vue` file
+description: How to a structure and write a `.vue` file
 ---

 {% raw %}